roobyz/scadrial/README.md

 ## Installation

-Insert your new install media (e.g. a USB stick).
-Note that this script will completely wipe your media.
+First, we insert our new install media (e.g. a USB stick).
+Note that this script will completely wipe our media.
 Ensure that any partitions are not mounted, and then run:

 ``` bash
 sudo ./scadrial-setup.sh install [password]